 A minimum paid share capital of 0.01 euros, which is considered the nominal deposit (made in cash or in kind), is required for the private limited company.
 This is the most popular form of legal entity in the Netherlands.

 Public limited companies in the Netherlands require a minimum subscribed capital and minimum paid-up capital of 45,000 euros.

-above 200,000 euros.
-A capital duty of 0, 55% is levied when the necessary capital is submitted for the formation of a company and afterwards at any increase of the company’s capital
+Other taxes for companies in the Netherlands include the corporate income tax, which has a progressive rate: 20% for taxable income up to 200,000 euros and 25% for taxable income above 200,000 euros.
+A capital duty of 0, 55% is levied when the necessary capital is submitted for the formation of a company and afterwards for any increase in the company’s capital.

 The incorporation procedure for Dutch private limited companies and public limited companies required the presence of a notary.
 Our law firm in the Netherlands can provide complete company incorporation services.